EdwinTSalcedo/RecyclingRush/README.md

 ## Additional Notes

-- Ensure that your system meets the requirements for running the simulator and Python models.
+- Make sure your system meets the requirements for running the simulator and Python models.

-- Customize the Unity project as needed, considering the environmental variables and parameters defined within the project.
+- Customize the Unity project as needed, taking into account environmental constraints and the power of your computer for ride performance.

-- For any questions or issues, contact the development team using the provided contact information in the README.
+- For any questions or problems, contact the development team using the contact information provided in the README.

 ## Contributions
 If you wish to contribute to this project, please follow these guidelines: